 We have prepared training programs for persons tasked with intellectual property activities.
 Examples are an educational system for persons newly assigned to intellectual property work, and an OJT (On-the-Job Training) program to improve individual intellectual property skills.
 Beyond our short-term residence system to overseas patent office and a long-term foreign posting system to overseas Ricoh offices, we also provide the opportunity to apply and prosecute patents through direct communication with overseas lawyers.
 The purpose is to improve global intellectual property skills.

-In the Intellectual Property Division, we also collect, coordinate, analyze, and process massive intellectual property data efficiently and quickly, and then combine that information with other data besides intellectual property.
+In the Intellectual Property Center, we also collect, coordinate, analyze, and process massive intellectual property data efficiently and quickly, and then combine that information with other data besides intellectual property.
 Ultimately, the comprehensive information is used to formulate intellectual property strategies and proposals to business divisions or managements, aiming at maximizing the value of intellectual property.

 Concentrating all intellectual property activities for the purpose of “contribution to business,” we continue to aim at building a more efficient and enhanced intellectual property system.